Cantera/workshop-materials/README.md

 This should automatically open a page in your web browser that shows you the files for the Workshop.
 We're going to be working from one of the sub-folders in the zip file.

 Hooray!
 You're all set!
-See you on Sunday!
+See you on 25 August!

 ### I installed Python from the official site